Kharazim Build Guide “Feel the wrath of Ytar!”

 There are a few situational talents available, which depend on what the enemy team's composition consists of.
 At Level 4, Earth Ally can be replaced by Air Ally if the enemy team does have any Basic Attackers.
 At Level 13 Sixth Sense gains a lot of value against Basic Attackers and crowd control and is usually a safe bet in most games.
 If most of the damage comes from Abilities, Spell Shield can be a worthy replacement.
 Finally, at Level 20, Storm Shield is a good talent against AoE damage and can generally be picked instead of Peaceful Repose or Transgression.

 Kharazim's Synergies and Counters

 Kharazim is a solid pick on most maps with Braxis Holdout and Tomb of the Spider Queen being the two major exceptions.
 The most important reason why we do not recommend Kharazim on those maps is his utter lack of waveclear.
 On Battlefield of Eternity, however, his strong single-target damage and the ability to heal without using a lot of Mana make him a valuable asset to his team composition.

 Kharazim excels at speeding up Mercenaries.
 Maps like Sky Temple, Dragon Shire, or Hanamura Temple are also good options for him, since Mercenaries are excellent on those maps.

 - Radiant Dash can be used on your Elemental Allies (even over Walls and other unpassable terrain) in order to escape pursuing enemies.

 - Avoid smashing your Q-button too quickly when playing Kharazim, as it may cause Radiant Dash to use both charges on the same target.

-- Do not use any healing or shielding abilities on the target you used Divine Palm on.
+- Do not use any healing or shielding abilities on the target you used Divine Palm on before it gets triggered.